GS Europe – Policy for Managing Conflicts of Interest in Connection with Investment Research

 - Under the Global Research Settlement, communications between the Investment Banking Division and GIR persons engaged in equity research (“GIR Persons”) are generally restricted and permitted communications between the Investment Banking Division and GIR Persons may only take place in the presence of a “chaperone” from the firm’s Compliance Department.

-3. Relationship with Securities Division:
+3. Relationship with Global Markets Division:

 - GIR analysts are permitted physical access to the firm’s trading floor and sales and marketing groups but are not seated permanently with sales and trading desks.

-- GIR analysts may not have regular access to systems, screens or reports showing either firm or client positions, and must certify internally at the time of research publication that neither the views expressed in nor timing of the publication of such research has been influenced by knowledge, if any, or firm or client position(s) in the relevant securities.
+- GIR writing analysts may not have regular access to systems, screens or reports showing either firm or client positions, and must certify internally at the time of research publication that neither the views expressed in nor timing of the publication of such research has been influenced by knowledge, if any, or firm or client position(s) in the relevant securities.

 D. Analyst Personal Views